Explore the world both near and far through our Art Escapes travel program.

 Join hosts Poppy Thornton and Sherri Grubbs for a tour of the Toledo Museum of Art’s exhibition Frans Hals Portraits: A Family Reunion.
 This exhibition is the first devoted to the family portraiture of Frans Hals (1582/83-1666), one of the giants of the Dutch Golden Age.
 The exhibition was organized by the Toledo Museum of Art and the Royal Museums of Fine Arts, Brussels.
 Toledo’s recent acquisition of Hals’s Van Campen in Family Portrait in Landscape and the recent conservation of the Brussels’s Three Children of the Van Campen Family revealed the two paintings to have been one work which was later separated.
 Both paintings will be shown as originally intended.
 Other Frans Hals paintings on loan include works from the Museo Thyssen-Bornemisza in Madrid, the National Gallery in London, the Cincinnati Museum of Art, – and many distinguished international private collections.
 This exhibition will continue on to Brussels and Madrid.

 The visit will also include time to explore the Toledo Museum of Art’s permanent collection and the Glass Pavilion along with a leisurely lunch in the Museum Cafe.
 The cost is $145 for CMA members and $155 for nonmembers.
 Included is a private coach bus, light breakfast, private docent tour of featured exhibition, free time to explore the museum, lunch voucher for Toledo Museum of Art Café, and light snacks for the return trip.
 Your payment in full constitutes your reservation.
 To register, please click here, or call 614.629.0359.
 The deadline to register is November 25.
+No refunds unless Art Escapes cancels the trip.
 For further information, please call Sherri Grubbs 614.235.6110.

 Cézanne, Van Gogh & the Arts in Provence